rundeck/docs/en/manual/node-steps/vmware.md

-## VMWare Operations Node Step Plugin
+% VMWare Operations Node Step Plugin (Pro)

 Allows users to Power-Off/Power-On/Restart/Suspend/Stand-By a VM.
 This plugin is a workflow node step, so you need dispatch this step to the nodes that you want to apply the operation.